Skip to main content

 Best trails in Galapagos National Park

-Ready for your next hike or bike ride?
+Want to find the best trails in Galapagos National Park for an adventurous hike or a family trip?
+AllTrails has 33 great trails for hiking and walking and more.
+Enjoy hand-curated trail maps, along with reviews and photos from nature lovers like you.
+Ready for your next adventure?
 Explore one of 19 easy hiking trails in Galapagos National Park that are great for the whole family.
-Looking for a more strenuous hike?
-We've got you covered, with trails ranging from 6 to 4,835 feet in elevation gain.
+Looking for elevation?
+Trails in this park range from 13 to 4,835 feet of elevation gain.
 Whatever you have planned for the day, you can find the perfect trail for your next trip to Galapagos National Park.

 Top trails